Larleeloo/DND_Pixel_Art_Game1/README.md

 KNOWN ISSUES

 -Player triple jump not working as intended.
-Physics appear to do a double jump but animation indicates a triple when no third jump has been completed.
+Physics appears to do a double jump but animation indicates a triple when no third jump has been completed.
+-Game window draws focus and mouse pointer back to window, preventing other applications from being used during gameplay -Companions are listed as items and instead should be moved to player character alternates -Base player customization (skin tone specifically) should be an available option in the customization menu -Belts should be included in the player customization menu -Game window should be a borderless 1920x1080 window, not completely full screen to allow for different sized monitors -Block breaking system should be revisited.
+Blocks within a certain range of the player should be clickable.
+An arrow should appear to denote whether the player is breaking the block from above, below, left or right.
+This arrow's direction can be changed by using arrow keys
+-Sensitivity of scroll wheel needs to be turned down -UI elements should cancel out in-game clicking actions.
+For example, when toggling the music on/off button, the player should not also do 'use item' actions
+-Blocks are not placeable.
+Blocks should be placeable within a 3 block radius of the player via left click

 Player trip